GlennChiu/GCNetworkRequest/README.md

 Requirements
 ------------

 GCNetworkRequest requires iOS 5.0 and above or OS X 10.7 and above.
-It also requires Xcode 4.4 and above with LLVM Compiler 4.0.
+It also requires Xcode 4.5 and above and LLVM Compiler 4.0.

 Installation
 ------------

-Download the library and add all files to your Xcode project.
+Clone the repository and add all files to your Xcode project.
 Check if the files show up in the 'compile sources' section of your target.
 Otherwise, assign the target to the files manually.

+The global header to include all source files is `GCNetworkRequest.h`

 If you use the library in a non-ARC project, make sure you add the `-fobjc-arc` compiler flag for all implementation files.